jefeish/cascading-merge-app/README.md

 This GitHub App is based on Bitbucket's [**Cascade Merge**](https://confluence.atlassian.com/bitbucketserver/automatic-branch-merging-776639993.html) feature and preserves the exact branch ordering algorithm to ensure semantic versioning compatibility.

+> **📦 Built with Probot**: This app uses the [Probot](https://probot.github.io/) framework for GitHub Apps.
+For advanced configuration options and framework-specific details, refer to the [Probot documentation](https://probot.github.io/docs/).

 > **⚡ Get Started in 5 Minutes**: [Quick Start Guide →](docs/QUICKSTART.md)

 ## 🚀 Features